percona/pmm-doc/docs/get-started/roles-and-permissions/configure_access_roles.md

 Roles are a vital part of Access control.
 Roles provide users with access to specific, role-based metrics.

-You can configure access roles in PMM as follows:
+You can configure access control in PMM as follows:

 ## Configure access control using Docker